There was a time when keeping the books meant paper ledgers, sharp pencils, and a lot of record-keeping. It was a laborious task.

 Bookkeeping is the process of “keeping the books.”
 The books are the records of business transactions, income, and expenses.
 They used to be actual books with handwritten entries; these days, the book is a database.

 Keeping the books is an integral part of running a business.
-No matter how small your business is, you want some record of income and expense.
+No matter how small your business is, you want some record of income and expenses.
 This is important for paying taxes, knowing how much money you have available, raising capital, getting loans, and just knowing what you are spending your money on.

 Many entrepreneurs and freelancers rely on bank statements, 1099’s, and guesstimates to estimate their financial situation, but this creates many problems, from overdrawn accounts to costly IRS audits.